-Both are very popular forms of coffee, and tend to be a more enjoyable choice for those who hate basic coffee.
-If you want to try out coffee and really say that you have given it all the opportunity that you can, then we recommend that you look at trying out a cappuccino or a latte.
+Both are very popular forms of coffee and tend to be a more enjoyable choice for those who hate basic coffee.
+However, if you want to try out coffee and say you have given it all the opportunity, we recommend trying out a cappuccino and a latte.

 What has more calories a latte or a cappuccino?

-If you are intending on keeping those calories down, then you should almost take a look at what one has less for you. the next time you go to get a coffee in latte or cappuccino form, you’ll want to go for a cappuccino.
+If you intend to keep those calories down, look at what one has less for you.
+The next time you get a coffee in a latte or a cappuccino form, you’ll want to go for a cappuccino.
 The calorie count tends to be much smaller, with around 40-60 calories in a cappuccino as standard when using non-fat milk.

-With a non-flat latte, you are taking in as much as 100 calories.
-Add in stuff like sweeteners, sugar and syrups and you can soon find that this goes even higher.
+With a non-flat latte, you take in as many as 100 calories.
+Add in stuff like sweeteners, sugar and syrups, and you can soon find that this goes even higher.
 So, don’t just assume that since a cappuccino is a bit stronger in taste that it’s also a bit heavier on the old waistline.

-It’s not the case; a latte is more or less always stronger.
-Unless you absolutely load your cappuccino with every extra going and you throw in full-fat milk, you can find that the latte is always going to give you more calories to deal with.
+It’s not the case, so unless you load your cappuccino with every extra going and throw in full-fat milk, you can find that the latte will always give you more calories to deal with.

-That’s a bit of an issue, and we recommend that you keep that in mind as it can become a bit of a problem if you keep drinking lattes expecting them to be lighter calorie-wise!
+That’s a bit of an issue, and we recommend that you keep that in mind, as it can become a problem if you keep drinking lattes expecting them to be lighter in calories.

-While it is determined by more than just the ingredient, but the creation process, you will usually find that a latte is sweeter in most ways.
-The latte tends to have more in there that can satisfy the old tastebuds, but you will need to appreciate that this form of coffee comes with some very important differences that you need to take into account.
+While it is determined by more than just the ingredient but the creation process, you will usually find that a latte is sweeter in most ways.
+The latte tends to have more in there that can satisfy the old tastebuds, but you will need to appreciate that this form of coffee has some significant differences that you need to consider.

-Lattes are known for their sweet and mellow flavor.
-A cappuccino is usually more flavorsome on the coffee side of things, but we still recommend that you always see what is added in there.
-The popularity of things like sweetener and syrups being used can always radically change the end taste of the drink in the first place, anyway, so be sure to keep that in mind.
+Lattes are known for their sweet and mellow flavour.
+A cappuccino is usually more flavoursome on the coffee side of things, but we still recommend that you always see what is added.
+The popularity of things like sweeteners and syrups being used can always radically change the end taste of the drink in the first place, so be sure to keep that in mind.

 There is no real answer to this.
-It all depends on what one is looking for when it comes to a cup of coffee.
-They all have their own appropriate uses.
+It all depends on what one looks for when it comes to a cup of coffee.
 For example, a latte is a much better post-meal coffee than a cappuccino.
-A cappuccino is quite heavy so it can be bad to have around food in any capacity.
-They are typically thicker drinks which can make them a poor compliment for a big meal as it can make you feel full sooner than you are.
+A cappuccino is quite heavy, so having around food in any capacity can be bad.
+They are typically thicker drinks which can make them a poor complement to a big meal as they can make you feel full sooner than you are.

 However, you will find that a cappuccino is a better drink to start the day with in many ways.
-A cappuccino is a more enjoyable drink in the morning, and tends to give you a more active start to the day.
-A latte tends to carry a lot of extra sweetness in there, so you can find that it’s more likely to give you that sugar (and caffeine) crash in a more pronounced manner.
+A cappuccino is a more enjoyable drink in the morning and gives you a more active start to the day.
+A latte tends to carry much extra sweetness in there, so you can find that it’s more likely to give you that sugar (and caffeine) crash more pronouncedly.

-Keep that in mind, and it can be a bit easier to engage with a cup of coffee without fearing what the consequences will be to you.
-Each of latte or cappuccino drinks can be ‘better’ in the right or wrong circumstance.
+Keep that in mind, and engaging with a cup of coffee can be easier without fearing what the consequences will be for you.
+Each latte or cappuccino drink can be ‘better’ in the right or wrong circumstances.

 How is a cappuccino different from a latte?

 Typically, the main difference comes down to some very important specifics.
 The main difference is how they are made.
 Cappuccino drinks are typically made using far less milk content.
-Lattes are very milky, and this can be quite off-putting for people who are not huge milk drinkers.
-While a cappuccino tends to cut back on the milk in favor of a more flavorsome and powerful coffee hit, a latte tends to use the milky creaminess to make it easier to drink.
+As a result, lattes are very milky, which can be quite off-putting for people who are small milk drinkers.
+While a cappuccino tends to cut back on the milk in favour of a more flavoursome and powerful coffee hit, a latte uses the milky creaminess to make it easier to drink.

 It’s a large reason why so many people enjoy a latte in the first place.
-A latte tends to come with a bit more charisma and quality in the taste due to that creamy & milky nature.
-A cappuccino is usually much more coffee-centric in the taste, though.
-If you are someone who likes that coffee taste to be front and centre during the creation process, then you will want to tick to the cappuccino.
+A latte tends to come with a bit more charisma and quality in the taste due to its creamy & milky nature.
+A cappuccino is usually much more coffee-centric in taste.
+If you like that coffee taste to be front and centre during the creation process, you will want to tick the cappuccino.

-Which is healthier, a cappuccino or a latte?
+Which is healthier, a latte or a cappuccino?

-You will find that since a cappuccino is usually more about the coffee and thus has less sweetened add-ons and milk in there that it can be ‘healthier’ for you.
-Since caffeine limits calcium’ ability to bind with our bones, too, you don’t get anything like the benefits that you could from taking in all of that milk.
+You will find that since a cappuccino is usually more about the coffee and thus has less sweetened add-ons and milk, it can be ‘healthier’ for you.
+However, since caffeine limits calcium’s ability to bind with our bones, too, you don’t get anything like the benefits you could from taking in all that milk.

-For that reason, it’s very important to appreciate that the concept of healthiness with either of these drinks is a little strange to get your head around.
-A cappuccino contains less milk and thus it would be a better choice for anyone with any kind of intolerance to dairy – though neither will be very enjoyable in that case.
+Therefore, it’s very important to appreciate that the concept of healthiness with either of these drinks is a little strange to get your head around.
+A cappuccino contains less milk; thus, it would be a better choice for anyone with any intolerance to dairy – though neither will be very enjoyable.

 A cappuccino is probably the ‘healthier’ option as the onus is still on the coffee instead of anything else.
-Don’t drink either form of coffee expecting it to be a major health kick, though; the add-ons in both drinks mean that they aren’t primarily built on healthiness, but the taste.
+However, don’t drink either form of coffee expecting it to be a significant health kick; the add-ons in both drinks mean that they aren’t primarily built on healthiness but taste.